kBite/configurations/README.md

 # configurations
-A collection of some configuration files I'd like to share
+A collection of some configuration files I'd like to share.

+Still there's nothing here ...